-The Committee consisted of 3 members up to October 2019 (and 2 members from October 2019 up to year-end) all being Non-Executive Directors and is presided by an Independent Non-Executive Director.
+The Committee consists of two Non-Executive Directors and is presided by an Independent Non-Executive Director.

 The Committee convenes with such frequency as circumstances dictate, but in any event not less than once a year.
-In 2019, the Remuneration Committee convened 2 times.
-All Remuneration Committee matters were escalated to the BoD.
+In 2020, the Remuneration Committee convened 2 times.